KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 ### H3 - Usage of public domain templates

-We can also look at how often each copyright template is used.
-The bar chart below shows the number of usages for each of the 39 templates, grouped and color-coded by the reason why the files are in the public domain, as explained before.
+We can also look at how often each of the 39 copyright template is used.
+The bar chart below shows the number of usages for each template, grouped and color-coded by the reason why the files are in the public domain, as explained before.
 The total number of template usages is 6,329 across 6,248 distinct files.

 We can for instance see that the template [\{\{PD-anon-70-EU\}\}](https://commons.wikimedia.org/wiki/Template:PD-anon-70-EU) is used most frequently, 2,044 times, to indicate copyright has expired in (among others) the EU and the author's identity was never disclosed.
 The second most used template is [\{\{PD-old-70-expired\}\}](https://commons.wikimedia.org/wiki/Template:PD-old-70-expired), which is used 1,329 times to indicate that the author died more than 70 years ago *and* the work was first published in the US more than 95 years ago.